bytebase/bytebase.com-old/content/blog/database-cicd-best-practice.md

 ![](/static/blog/database-cicd-best-practice/database-management.webp)

-In an organization aiming at Database DevOps, the development team should be encouraged to participate more in the database change work, while the DBA should take a higher perspective and work with infra and SRE teams to develop a database management framework.
-This includes tools selection, review policy development, and automated CI/CD process implementation to improve overall efficiency by empowering the devs Instead of dealing with trivial work alone.
-After all, for most organizations, a DBA often faces hundreds of devs.
+In an organization aiming at Database DevOps, the development team should be encouraged to participate more in the database change work, while the DBA should work with infra and SRE teams to develop a database management framework.
+This includes tools selection, review policy development, and automated CI/CD process implementation to improve overall efficiency by empowering the devs instead of dealing with mundane work alone.
+After all, for most organizations, a single DBA often faces hundreds of devs.
 With this goal in mind, we recommend the third model in which the DBA (or underlying platform engineering team) works with the development team to build the database management framework and allows the development team to have controlled access to the database.

 Of course, different organizations should be more specific in deciding which tasks to give autonomy to the development team, considering their own R&D and business processes.